gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-create-pagination/eleventy-create-pagination.md

 # Simple Navigation

-The best pagination is worth nothing without a possibility to jump to the next page.
-Eleventy has a [very good documentation](https://www.11ty.dev/docs/pagination/nav/) about it.
-A very simple navigation are two arrows:
+The best pagination is worth nothing without a possibility to jump to the next page. `Eleventy` has a [very good documentation](https://www.11ty.dev/docs/pagination/nav/) about it.
+A very simple navigation consists of two arrows:

 <!-- embedme project/index.njk#L12-L18 -->
 ```html